If you've been wondering what all the fuss is about, and you don't know diddly about pressure cooking, this article is for you.

 To select a setting, you spin the dial until it highlights the setting you want, then tap Start to select it.

 To create a custom program or function, it's a little bit more complicated because you have to select time, temperature, pressure, keep warm, etc. But the operation is basically the same: you turn the dial until the program you want is highlighted, then you tap to select it.
 Once in that program, you repeat the same process to select and set options.
+The screen guides you helpfully through each setting as you move down the screen.

-The IP Ultra will remember the last program you used so if you use it alot, you won't have to re-set it; this is the case even if the Ultra is unplugged or has lost power.
+The IP Ultra will remember the last program you used so if you use it a lot, you won't have to re-set it; this is the case even if the Ultra is unplugged or has lost power.
 If you want it to forget a program, hold the Cancel button down for 5 seconds.

 Drawbacks: The dial and tap method is straightforward, but like all menu-driven interfaces, it can get tedious to make several selections just to do a simple task.
 For example, if you want to saute, you have to select the time and temperature, the delayed start time (if any), the Keep Warm after sauteeing (if desired), etc., etc. This requires repeating the dial-tap, dial-tap process a number of times.